davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/district-of-columbia/district-of-columbia.md

 borders:
   - Maryland
   - Virginia
-"not to be confused with": Washington
+not to be confused with: Washington
 type: state
 tags:
   - Mid-Atlantic